Dr. Lonnie Smith: Public image

 Starting in the 1970s, Smith added the "Dr." title to his name.
 The origin of the moniker is unclear and was not an academic title.
 One theory is that fellow musicians called Smith this due to his ability to "doctor up" their music.
 Another is that he adopted the title in an attempt to differentiate himself from other musicians.
 Smith himself gave the following explanation:But I’m a doctor of music.
 I’ve been playing long enough to operate on it, and I do have a degree, and I will operate on you.
 I’m a neurosurgeon.
 If you need something done to you, I can do it.
 But when I go up on that stand, the only thing I’m thinking of is music.
 I’m thinking to touch you with that music.
-I don’t think about the turban, I don’t think about the doctor — I just think about how I’m going to touch you.Smith was well known for wearing a turban.
+I don’t think about the turban, I don’t think about the doctor – I just think about how I’m going to touch you.Smith was well known for wearing a turban.
 He stated that the turban had no religious significance and was something he had worn since he was young.
-Matt Collar of AllMusic suggested the turban was a theatrical gesture to his spiritual views on music, but Smith himself said he did not know why he started wearing a turban and referenced the iconic headwear of Sun Ra and Sonny Rollins' mohawk.
+Matt Collar of AllMusic suggested the turban was a theatrical gesture to his spiritual views on music, but Smith himself said he did not know why he started wearing a turban and referenced the iconic headwear of Sun Ra and Sonny Rollins's mohawk.